 - Optional for serving: salsa, sliced avocados, lime juice, plain Greek yogurt (or sour cream), chopped fresh cilantro

-- Preheat the oven to 375 degrees F. Coat a 9x13-inch casserole dish with baking spray.
+- Preheat the oven to 375 degrees F. Coat a 9×13-inch casserole dish with baking spray.

-- Heat the olive oil in a large, deep skillet over medium high, then add the onion, green bell pepper, red bell pepper, and jalapeno.
+- Heat the olive oil in a large, deep skillet over medium-high, then add the onion, green bell pepper, red bell pepper, and jalapeno.
 Saute until the veggies are tender, about 10 minutes.

-- Assemble the casserole: Spread a thin layer of the sauce on the bottom of the prepared baking dish.
-Arrange 6 tortillas on top so that they cover the sauce, overlapping as needed.
+- To assemble the casserole, spread a thin layer of the sauce on the bottom of the prepared baking dish.
+Arrange 6 tortillas on top to cover the sauce, overlapping as needed.

 Join today and start saving your favorite recipes

 Create an account to easily save your favorite recipes and access FREE meal plans.Sign Me Up